Updated: Jan 17

-DELO is a world leader in industrial adhesives, even winning a place in the Guiness Book of World Records for their adhesive products.
-In 2017 and 2018 Impact Presenting performed a series of projects focused on improving their sales teams' performance.
+DELO is a world leader in industrial adhesives, even winning a place in the Guinness Book of World Records for their adhesive products.
+In 2017 and 2018, Impact Presenting performed a 3-part series of projects focused on improving their sales teams' performance.

 Phase 2 of the sales training took place in the US, in a suburb of Boston, at DELO's US Headquarters.
-We hosted a 2 day sales workshop with the US sales team as well as the pre-sales and post-sales engineers.
+We hosted a 2-day sales workshop with the US sales team as well as the pre-sales and post-sales engineers.

 Having successfully completed 2 major workshops, DELO now wanted to focus on the spearhead of their US expansion, which was their team of salespeople responsible for new account development.

-The feedback has been that these trainings resulted in a direct improvement to sales performance both in the number of new appointments, number of new clients, and average turnover per client.
+The feedback has been that these trainings resulted in a direct improvement to sales performance both in the number of new appointments, number of new clients, and average turnover per client!

-"I have worked with Eric several times now and have always been pleased with the classes which he provides.
+"I have worked with Eric several times now and have always been pleased with the classes that he provides.
 Eric worked with several of us together to make the class interactive and the class was very well tailored to our needs as professionals and to our industry.
 Thanks Eric!"

 Sales training works.
 For more information on how we can help your team, get in touch with us for a free consultation.